Vivekanand-R/AI-Product-Framework/README.md

 Focus: Quality improvement and consistency.

 **29. Circular economy** The circular economy is an economic model designed to minimize waste and maximize resource use.
 The aim is to create a closed-loop system that’s sustainable, cost-efficient, and better for the environment.
 Instead of the traditional “take–make–dispose” linear model, it focuses on:

-            A. Reducing resource consumption,
-            B. Reusing and repairing products,
-            C. Recycling materials back into the system.
             (A core customer demand and business differentiator)

 **30. Velocity vs. Throughput:** Velocity ≠ productivity.
 Track actual completed work, not just effort points.
 Consider throughput if you use Kanban.